TenderSure-Africa-SEZ/trific-platform-docs/docs/api/sdks/index.md

 # SDKs

-Software Development Kits for integrating with the Trific Platform API.
+Software Development Kits for integrating with the TRIFIC Platform API.

 ## Available SDKs